uliw/esbmtk/docs/manual/manual-4.rst

 Post-Processing
 ^^^^^^^^^^^^^^^

-As with ``carbonate_system_1``, the remaining carbonate species are not part of the equation system, rather they are calculated once a solution has been found.
+As with ``carbonate_system_1``, the remaining carbonate species are not part of the equation system; rather, they are calculated once a solution has been found.
 Since the solver does not store the carbonate export fluxes, one first has to calculate the relevant fluxes from the concentration data in the model solution.
-This is however model dependent (i.e., export productivity as a function of residence time, or as a function of upwelling flux), and as such post-processing of ``carbonate_system_2``  is not done automatically, but has to be initiated manually, e.g., like this:
+This, however, is model dependent (i.e., export productivity as a function of residence time, or as a function of upwelling flux), and as such post-processing of ``carbonate_system_2``  is not done automatically, but has to be initiated manually, e.g., like this:

 .. code:: ipython